LisaWachiuri/Developing-an-ethical-machine-learning-pipeline-to-classify-whether-individuals-earn-more-than-50K/README.md

 Project objectives
 - Clean and preprocess the dataset
-- Apply appropriate statistical tsts to compare the relationships between variables and interpretthe results
+- Apply appropriate statistical tests to compare the relationships between variables and interpret the results
 - Build machine learning models to classify income levels
 - Analyse model performance using standard evaluation metrics
 - Compare the performance of the models before and after addressing class imbalance